madslundt/NetCoreMicroservicesSample/README.md

 - **Tags**: is optional and is by default empty.
 - **Address** is required and must include uri schema, host and port (eg. http://localhost:8500).

+`AddConsul` and `UseConsul` can be used in order to include it in the application.

 #### Core
 Core contain basic functionalities and must be imported most of the other services to work well.
 Core functionalities are: